Support available to schools, ensuring the safety of pupils and guidelines for using coaches in schools.

-The sport, play and arts service has an additional website dedicated to PE and school sport based within the local education authorities teachers and learners eriding website.
+The sport, play and arts service has an additional website dedicated to PE and school sport based within the local education authority's teachers and learners website eRiding.

-The PE and school sport area is divided into both a teacher and pupil section and provides a useful resource for all East Riding schools.
+The PE and School Sport area is divided into both a teachers and pupils section and provides a useful resource for all East Riding schools.